tmtsoftware/csw/docs/src/main/services/time.md

 Java
 :   @@snip [JSchedulerExamples.java](../../../../examples/src/main/java/csw/time/JSchedulerExamples.java) { #schedule-once-with-actorRef }

-### Schedule Periodically
+#### Schedule Periodically
 Schedules a task to execute periodically at the given interval.
-The task is executed once immediately without any initial delay followed by periodic executions.
+The first task is executed once immediately without any initial delay followed by periodic executions.
 In case you do not want to start scheduling immediately, you can use the overloaded method  for `schedulePeriodically()` with `startTime` as shown in the next example.

 Scala
 :   @@snip [SchedulerExamples.scala](../../../../examples/src/main/scala/csw/time/SchedulerExamples.scala) { #schedule-periodically }